 The European Union has made progress in developing a coherent foreign policy and effective crisis management in the last few years.
 We have instruments in place that can be used effectively, as we have demonstrated in the Balkans (and now more widely).
 But if we are to make a contribution that matches our potential, we need to be more active, more coherent and more capable.

 More active in pursuing all our strategic objectives.
 In particular, more active policies are needed to counter the new, dynamic threats.
-As a Union of 25 members, spending a total of 160 billion Euros on defence, we should, if required, be able to sustain several operations simultaneously.
-We need to develop a We need to strategic culture that fosters early, rapid, develop a and when necessary, robust intervention. strategic culture We should think particularly of operations that fosters involving both military and civilian early, rapid, and when necessary, capabilities.
-This is an area where we robust could add particular value.
-A European intervention.
-Union which is more active will be one which carries greater political weight in all situations, even where military or civilian intervention is not contemplated.
+As a Union of 25 members, spending a total of 160 billion Euros on defence, we should, if required, be able sustain several operations simultaneously.
+We need to develop a strategic culture that fosters early, rapid, and when necessary, robust intervention.
+We should think particularly of operations involving both military and civilian capabilities.
+This is an area where we could add particular value.
+A European Union which is more active will be one which carries greater political weight in all situations, even where military or civilian intervention is not contemplated.